AbeeraTahir/Crypto-Metrics/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Cryptocurrency Metrics <a name="about-project"></a>
+# 📖 Crypto Metrics <a name="about-project"></a>

-**Cryptocurrency Metrics** is a mobile web application that uses [CoinStats API](https://cryptocointracker.com/api/coinstats) to display the list of cryptocurrencies and their market capitalization.
+**Crypto Metrics** is a mobile web application that uses [CoinStats API](https://cryptocointracker.com/api/coinstats) to display the list of cryptocurrencies and their market capitalization.
 Built with React and Redux.

 ## 🛠 Built With <a name="built-with"></a>